b-nobles/frame-data/README.md

 # Frame Finder

 This web application is used to take an attacking move from Fighting Game Street Fighter 6 and then compare it against a blocking character's moveset to create a list of attacks that will punish that attack on block.
+This was created at the suggestion of a friend group.

 ## Legend